mhrivnak/assisted-service/docs/enhancements/bmac-reboot-hosts-on-iso-change.md

 ### assisted-service InfraEnv controller

-The InfraEnv ISO URL will change when the ISO contents change.
-This will make it obvious to an API user that they have booted a host from an obsolete ISO, because the URLs won't match.
-A side benefit of ensuring that the ISO URL uniquely identifies the resource's contents, is that pull-through caches will have an easy time understanding when an file is no longer relevant.
+The InfraEnv ISO URL changes when the ISO contents change.
+This makes it obvious to an API user that they have booted a host from an obsolete ISO, because the URLs won't match.

 When assisted-service creates an ISO, it will capture and include in the ISO:
 * the name, namespace, UID, and generation of the InfraEnv
 * the name, namespace, UID, and generation of each NMStateConfig

-At runtime, those resource identifiers for the InfraEnv and the NMStateConfig it used will be passed by the agent to assisted-service and compared against the current resource generations to determine if they are obsolete.
+At runtime, those resource identifiers for the InfraEnv and the NMStateConfig it used will be passed by the agent to assisted-service and added to the Agent's Status.

 ### assisted-service Agent controller